Attendance Working Party

 - Authorised absences are only ever agreed in exceptional circumstances.

-If you need any help or advice about your child’s attendance, please contact our Head Teacher, Mrs. Boulton, or our Attendance Officer, Mrs. Mathwin, via the School Office.
+If you need any help or advice about your child’s attendance, please contact our Head Teacher, Mrs. Boulton, or our Attendance Officer, Mrs. Ridley, via the School Office.
 You can telephone on 01388 772959 or send a message via our website contact form.

 What happens if your child does not attend school?